mithril-security/blindllama-v2/README.md

-# Fluorite Server
+# BlindLlamav2 Server

-Some of the code required to build a Fluorite server are present as submodules.
+Some of the code required to build a BlindLlamav2 server are present as submodules.

 ## Update the submodules:
 This may take some time and will require sufficient storage as it will download the model weights from huggingface and clone the tensortllm_backend repo.